swiftlang/swift-org-website/install/macos/index.md

 # macOS Installation Options

-## Install Swift via Xcode
+## Installation via Xcode

 Download [{{ site.data.builds.swift_releases.last.xcode }}](https://itunes.apple.com/app/xcode/id497799835) which contains the latest Swift release.

-## Install Swift via Swift.org package installer
+## Installation via Swift.org package installer

 Xcode includes a release of Swift that is supported by Apple.
 You can try out a version that is still in development